-The Kamilaroi Highway Group has been successful in securing TQUAL grant funding of \$16,000 which will be matched dollar for dollar by the group.
-This funding will enable the engagement of a consultant to research and audit the Aboriginal product along the highway and to identify and evaluate opportunities for the development of Aboriginal and nature-based products, experiences and businesses along the Highway.
+The Kamilaroi Highway Group has been successful in securing TQUAL grant funding of \$16,000 which has been matched dollar for dollar by the group.
+Jenny Rand a private consultant has been engaged to research and audit the Aboriginal product along the highway and to identify and evaluate opportunities for the development of Aboriginal and nature-based products, experiences and businesses along the Highway.